mxdws/singlepageinfo/index.md

 ### CityLit

 I like CityLit!
 Their approach is quite gentle, non-academic and they just seem interested in delivering manageable chunks of knowledge for a relatively low price.
 It doesn't suit every subject, but if you want an intro to Data Science, they do a few courses.
-They're mainly introductions, but there are a few thatg stand out if you're completely new.
+They're mainly introductions, but there are a few that stand out if you're completely new.

  * [Probability and Statistics for Data Analysis](https://www.citylit.ac.uk/courses/probability-and-statistics-for-data-analysis)
  * [Linear Algebra and Optimisation for Machine Learning](https://www.citylit.ac.uk/courses/linear-algebra-and-optimisation-for-machine-learning)
  * [Data Analytics with Python: Introduction](https://www.citylit.ac.uk/courses/data-analytics-with-python-introduction)

 None of these course will make you an instant Data Science Guru, but just might get the ball rolling.

 I have done CityLit courses because more than anything, with a job and family, these courses buy you time with other human beings with a similar interest and at least one human being who knows the subject matter.

 When I did a 6 week animation course, it bought me 18-hours of time in a class room.
 I would never find 18 hours over 6 weeks at home to dedicate to study.

+## Conclusion

+Maybe I've written too much about this, or over-estimated your interest, but it's a vast topic with so many misconceptions.
+If you;'ve got an interest in it, there is quite a broad target to aim for, and some of the technical sides of it are smaller bumps in the road than you first think.

+Hope it helps :-)

+Martin